holdfarm/Docs/index.md

  + Now With time our asset grows

- Example :
+## Example :

- We invested 10000 CAKE and after 6 hours its 10040 CAKE

- these 40 CAKE interest that we generated will be used to BUY BACK HOLD elevating price for all HOLDERS

- This makes it a invite loop that keeps buying back HOLD TOKEN and elevating its value over time
+ + We invested 10000 CAKE and after 6 hours its 10040 CAKE these 40 CAKE interest that we generated will be used to buy back HOLD elevating price for all HOLDERS.This makes it a invite loop that keeps buying back HOLD TOKEN and elevating its value over time